-At any age, having to have your womb and ovaries removed can affect the way you feel about yourself.
-A hysterectomy will prevent you carrying a pregnancy in the future.
+At any age, having your womb and/or ovaries removed can affect the way you feel about yourself.
+A hysterectomy will prevent you carrying a pregnancy in the future, and removing your ovaries will bring on an early menopause.
 The loss of fertility can have a huge impact if you have not started or completed your family and you have an operation that takes that choice away.
 You may want to make sure that you have explored all your options.
 It is important that you have the opportunity to discuss this and how you feel about it with the gynaecology CNS before your operation.
 She or he will continue to offer you support when you are recovering from the operation.
 Advice is also available from the specialist fertility team.